 In the past, automation tools like Chef and Puppet have been widely used, but in the last few years Ansible has emerged as a very compelling tool with many advantages for administrators: Ansible is easy to get started with, has great playbooks and requires no agents on target host systems.
-Ansible automates provisioning, configuration management, application deployment, intra-service orchestration and many other IT needs, freeing up network and DevOps teams for more strategic work.
+Ansible automates provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs, freeing up the network and DevOps teams for more strategic work.
 The reason Ansible is so popular is simple: it makes life dramatically easier.

 As pioneers in SDN, Pluribus understands the importance of simple IT automation, and that’s why we support Ansible.
 We have released over 25 Ansible modules, or playbooks, to date and continue to add functionality in new playbooks.

 Ansible-based automation is especially powerful when used with the Pluribus Adaptive Cloud Fabric™, as shown below.

 The Pluribus Adaptive Cloud Fabric radically simplifies network operations in highly distributed environments with the power of fabric-wide automation and troubleshooting, while improving performance and reducing latency with fully distributed network services.

 Pluribus’ controllerless SDN approach uniquely delivers on the promise of network automation and programmability in a highly efficient and resilient manner, with absolutely no controller-to-switch latency penalty even when deployed across distributed data centers.
 The management layer, where all switches federate together to build a management fabric, shares the full state of the network with every other switch.
 The entire fabric can be controlled from the CLI or via an API on any switch.
 This management plane fabric will automatically populate any configuration or state changes to all other switches in the fabric.
 The Pluribus software runs on open networking switches, reducing capital costs by 30-60% over traditional vendors, eliminating vendor lock-in and catalyzing innovation.